brexhq/bazel-kotlin-vscode-extension/README.md

 This lightweight extension is used to "sync" the Bazel project with the Kotlin language server.
 This takes inspiration from the [Kotlin](https://github.com/fwcd/vscode-kotlin) extension but is focused on the [fork](https://github.com/smocherla-brex/kotlin-language-server-bazel-support) of the language server with bazel support.
 A lot of the implementation is based on the [Kotlin extension](https://github.com/fwcd/vscode-kotlin) but customized to support Bazel.

+Additionally it also relies on a fork of [Kotlin Debug Adapter](https://github.com/fwcd/kotlin-debug-adapter) customized to support Bazel.

 ## Features

 - Automatically download the language server and keep it up to date.